matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - The volatile keyword ensures a variable is never cached, and only read from main memory, and wraps the action in the body of an object that implements an interface with just one method.

-- Threads are controlled y process
+- Threads are controlled by process
     - PROGRAM : PROCESS :: 1 : 1
     - PROCESS : THREADS :: 1 : MANY
     - CALLABLE